Social Work - SOWO

 SOWO 3700 ADDICTIONS (3) LEC.
 3. Pr.
 PSYC 2010 or PSYC 2017 or PSYC 2013.
 Addictions, theories of causality, social impact, and treatment approaches in today's society.
 Experiential component included.

 SOWO 3800 HUMAN BEHAVIOR IN SOCIAL ENVIRONMENT I (3) LEC.
 3. Pr.
-SOWO 2000 and BIOL 1000.
+SOWO 2000.
 Lifespan approach to biopsychosocial examination of behavior and early development, emphasizing influences of racism, sexism, and ethnocentrism.

 SOWO 3850 HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT II (3) LEC.
 3. Pr.
 SOWO 3800.
 Lifespan approach to biopsychosocial examination of behavior from adulthood through old age, emphasizing role of gender, sexism and sexual orientation.